UAL Awarding Body Level 3/4 Foundation Diploma in Art and Design

 Although all Foundation students have their own studios and staff, a range of service areas and facilities are available and are used by all students on site.
 This means that, for example, a Foundation student who takes a special interest in printmaking can use the print facilities as well as the expertise of the specialist print staff whenever they like after specialisation or at any time of the year in evening classes and will consequently find themselves working alongside BA or MA students or even visiting artists.
 Occasionally another department can become a resource and staff from other areas will take an interest in, and work with, Foundation students who have expressed an interest in those areas.

-The school has recently acquired the use of considerable extra space in the adjacent redundant BT telephone exchange building (Vauxhall TE) and this has provided us with an opportunity to dramatically improve working spaces and resources.
+The school has recently acquired the use of considerable extra space (approximately 600 sq metres) in the adjacent redundant BT telephone exchange building (Vauxhall TE) and this has provided us with an opportunity to dramatically improve working spaces and resources.
 We have refurbished this space as purpose-built Foundation studios, designed by the Head of Department.
-This provides a greatly improved and more integrated and flexible working environment for the Foundation students as well as an additional workshop provision and a lecture theatre/seminar space, plaster room, brush cleaning facility, additional computer resource, sewing-machine area etc. This is an exciting development and provides a whole range of benefits for the course as well as for the school as a whole which has additional space available to further develop resources for all of our students.
+This provides a superb integrated and flexible working environment for the Foundation students as well as an additional workshop provision and a lecture theatre/seminar space, plaster room, brush cleaning facility, additional computer resource, sewing-machine area etc. This is an exciting development and provides a whole range of benefits for the course as well as for the school as a whole which has additional space available to further develop resources for all of our students.

 The number of students enrolled on the course for the academic year 2013 2014 is 88.